WrestleMania 13: Reception

 The event was attended by 18,197 who paid a total of $837,150 in admission fees and drew a 0.77 buy-rate.

-In 2011, Marc Elusive of 411mania gave the event an overall score of 7.0 out of 10.0 and noted that "The Attitude Era began here..." and that the main event was "a very boring match".
-John Canton of The John Report gave the event an overall score of 4 out of 10 and said that the show was "poor" and noted that the main event "sucked for the first 15 minutes, but the ending was okay".
+In 2011, Marc Elusive of 411Mania gave the event an overall score of 7.0 out of 10.0 and noted that "The Attitude Era began here..." and that the main event was "a very boring match".
+John Canton of TJR Wrestling gave the event an overall score of 4 out of 10 and said that the show was "poor" and noted that the main event "sucked for the first 15 minutes, but the ending was okay".

-Despite the lackluster reviews towards the event, the submission match between Hart and Austin was highly praised.
-In 2007, it was placed #1 on IGN's list of Top 20 Matches in WrestleMania History, and described as a match that "launched an era."
+Despite the lackluster reviews towards the event, the submission match between Bret Hart and "Stone Cold" Steve Austin was highly praised.
+In 2007, it was placed #1 on IGN's list of Top 20 Matches in WrestleMania History, and described as a match that "launched an era".
 Thomas Golianopoulos of Complex Sports also ranked it at number 1 in his list of the 50 Greatest Matches in WrestleMania History, citing the match's six factors of storyline, innovation, psychology, finish, post-match angle, and fallout.
-Elusive of 411mania described the match as "outstanding" and "that helped propel Steve Austin into the stratosphere and become the star of the late 90s and the early 00s", while also noting the double-turn after the match.
-John Canton called the match a "wrestling perfection".
+Elusive of 411Mania described the match as "outstanding" and "that helped propel Steve Austin into the stratosphere and become the star of the late 90s and the early 00s", while also noting the double-turn after the match.
+John Canton called the match "wrestling perfection".
 It received a five-star rating from Dave Meltzer and was also voted Match of the Year (1997) by readers of his Wrestling Observer Newsletter publication.
 Pro Wrestling Illustrated readers named it Match of the Year (1997).
+The submission match would also be the last time a WrestleMania match would receive a five-star rating until WrestleMania 39 in 2023 when Kevin Owens and Sami Zayn vs. The Usos (Jey Uso and Jimmy Uso) on Night 1 and Gunther vs. Sheamus vs. Drew McIntyre on Night 2 both received a five-star rating.
+Hart would call it his favourite match, labeling it "a real masterpiece".
+Ken Shamrock would call it "one of the greatest matches in wrestling history", and Jim Ross called it the greatest match he had called at WrestleMania and the most "well-executed" match he had seen.
+The match would later be inducted as the inaugural "Immortal Moment" recipient of the WWE Hall of Fame in 2025.